Sunny-Shakya-ss7/pantry-tracking/README.md

 - Deployed to Vercel

-## Future Plans
+# Future Plans

-# Bonus: Take images with mobile or browser camera and upload to Firebase
+[ ] Take images with mobile or browser camera and upload to Firebase

-Bonus: Use GPT Vision API or other LLMs to classify images and then update to Firebase
+[ ] Use GPT Vision API or other LLMs to classify images and then update to Firebase

-Bonus: Use GCP Vertex AI and AutoML to classify 4-5 images of items near you and update Firebase
+[ ] Use GCP Vertex AI and AutoML to classify 4-5 images of items near you and update Firebase

-Bonus: Add a recipe suggestion feature based on pantry contents using the OpenAI API or OpenRouter API
+[ ] Add a recipe suggestion feature based on pantry contents using the OpenAI API or OpenRouter API

+[ ] Shopping list recommendation for gym-goers as per their goals

+[ ] Expiry date alerts and utilization priority to these items for recipe suggestion